nmb007/excursion/README.md

 ### Database

-Edit the file `config/db.php` with real data, for example:
+Copy the 'config/db-default.php' file and rename the copied file to 'db.php' and then Edit database changes accordingly in this file, for example:

 ```php
 return [